 The heart of an enterprise application is the business logic that implements the business rules.
 In a microservice architecture the business logic is spread over multiple services.
 Some external invocations of the business logic are handled by a single service.
 Other, more complex requests, are handled by multiple services and sagas are used to enforce data consistency.
 In this article, I describe how to implement a service’s business logic.

 The raison d’etre for a service is to handle requests from its clients.
 Some clients are external to the application, such as other applications or the user.
 Other clients are services, like saga orchestrators.
 Inbound requests are handled by an adapter such as a web controller or messaging gateway, which invokes the business logic.
 The business logic typically updates a database, possibly invokes other services, and returns a response to the request.

-Developing complex business logic is always challenging.
+Developing complex business logic is always challenging, especially when you have a lot to take into consideration.
+Perhaps an in-depth guide to business finance could help?
+It could help you decide what’s necessary in the beginning stages.
 What’s more, the microservice architecture presents some distinctive challenges.
 A microservice-based application often uses sagas to maintain consistency across multiple services.
 Furthermore, as you’ll learn below, in a microservice architecture business logic often needs to generate events when data changes.
 In this article, you’ll learn how to structure business logic as a collection of domain-driven design (DDD) aggregates that emit events.
 Let’s first look at the different ways of organizing business logic.